NAME

 master-pubkey

 A public RSA key used to encrypt the backup encryption key as part of the backup task.
-The encrypted copy will be appended to the backup and stored on the Proxmox Backup Server instance for recovery purposes.
+Will be saved in a file under /etc/pve/priv/storage/<STORAGE-ID>.master.pem with access restricted to the root user.
+The encrypted copy of the backup encryption key will be appended to each backup and stored on the Proxmox Backup Server instance for recovery purposes.
 Optional, requires encryption-key.

 Configuration Example (/etc/pve/storage.cfg)